tri-cods/install/guides/python.md

 ## Installation instructions: macOS Catalina

-While the installation instructions below is for macOS Catalina (10.15), this installation instruction should work for older macOS version.
+While the installation instructions below is for macOS Catalina (10.15), this installation instruction should work for older macOS versions.
 Older macOS versions (10.13 (High Sierra) to 10.14 (Mojave)) can also skip `Step 3` in the installation process.
-For older version, please check out the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/#old-os).
+For older versions, please check out the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/#old-os).
 You can check your macOS version by clicking the "apple" icon on the upper-left corner of your menu bar and choose `About This Mac`.
 You should see the macOS name followed by the version number.
 Should you run into any trouble, you can also find solution to common installation issues [here](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/).

 ### Step 1: Download Python 3.+

-Visit the [Anaconda website](https://www.anaconda.com/products/individual) on your internet browser, such as Firefox or Chrome, and click on the **64-Bit Graphical Installer** (462 MB) under the MacOS Python 3.+ version menu.
+Visit the [Anaconda website](https://www.anaconda.com/products/individual) on your internet browser, such as Firefox or Chrome, and scroll to the bottom of the page.
+Here, click on the **64-Bit Graphical Installer** (462 MB) under the MacOS Python 3.+ version menu.
 Our screenshot below shows python 3.8, but any latest **python 3.+** version will work with our instructions and the institute.

 ![Screenshot: Anaconda download webpage with 3.8 button highlighted](/guides/images/conda_installer_mac.png)